-The examples given of horses descended from the various foundation mares are by no means complete and arbitrarily combine both modern and historic horses.
+She is a granddaughter of Bint Yamama, bred by Abbas Pasha Hilmi II.
+Many lovely horses descend from this mare, first thought to be a Koheilah Jellabiyah, but now known to be Saqlawiyah Jidraniyan in strain descended from the various foundation mares are by no means complete and arbitrarily combine both modern and historic horses.
 The lists are not intended to indicate the relative quality or merit of those horses named, or those that are left out.
 Instead, they are included in the hope of provoking further study by the reader.